jepsen-io/jepsen/infoq/article.markdown

-[AA] I propose a title that draws the attention by providing more detail on the content.
-# Jepsen: Testing how PostgreSQL, Redis, MongoDB and Riak Behave when Partitioned
+# Jepsen: Testing the Partition Tolerance of PostgreSQL, Redis, MongoDB and Riak

 Kyle Kingsbury <aphyr@aphyr.com>

-[AA] We use a description of the article (up to 400 chars) in our CMS.
-The description appears beneath the article title on the website and in the newsletter.
-I could use the following paragraph but it is a bit longer at 414 chars.
-Could you shorten it a bit?

-Distributed systems are characterized by exchanging state over high-latency or unreliable links--most often, via an IP network.
+Distributed systems are characterized by exchanging state over high-latency or unreliable links.
 The system must be robust to both node and network failure if it is to operate reliably--however, not all systems satisfy the safety invariants we'd like.
-In this article, we'll explore some of the design considerations of distributed databases, and how they respond to a network partitions.
+In this article, we'll explore some of the design considerations of distributed databases, and how they respond to network partitions.

 IP networks may arbitrarily drop, delay, reorder, or duplicate messages send between nodes--so many distributed systems use TCP to prevent reordered and